cbteeple/pressure_controller_docs/docs/hardware.md

 	- I just mis-calculated the width of these connectors
 - USB port for teensy isn't supported and has poor placement
 	- the USB cord just hangs off the teensy board in the middle of the main board
-	- usb coard also covers the power switch.
+	- usb cord also covers the power switch.